 To better understand consider that the meaning of a movie or painting is difficult to discern if you see only a small part of them.
 If I only see a few moments of the movie or a few brushstrokes of the painting, I can’t understand them as well as if I see the whole thing.
 Of course, we might see the whole movie or painting and still find them meaningless.
 But it is somewhat comforting to know that if we saw the entire movie or painting—or the past and future of all reality—then we might be able to understand their meaning.
 If there is meaning to the life, the universe, and everything then it must come from a perspective we now lack.
 This means the problem might not be that the universe lacks meaning, but that we lack the proper perspective.

 SHOULD IT BOTHER US THAT WE CAN’T ANSWER THE QUESTION?

-In my next post I will quote at length from a 1932 letter from a convict sentenced to life in prison on the meaning of life.
+In my next post, I will quote at length a 1932 letter from a convict sentenced to life in prison on the meaning of life.